Bulletin #2360, Maine Farm Safety Program: Preplanning for Farm Emergencies

 It is very important for people with whom you are working to know where you are.
 Notification can be as easy as telling someone where you will be working or keeping a bulletin board in a farm office or other workplace with time, date, and the location of where you’re working.
 Cellular phones and two-way radios are also good ways to keep in touch.
 If you do not report back after a certain time, other workers will know your location and can check on you.

-Many roads in rural areas do not have signs or are known by other names, In the event of an accident, area rescue personnel need to know the names of the roads in the area and their location.
+Some roads in rural areas do not have signs or are known by other names, In the event of an accident, area rescue personnel need to know the names of the roads in the area and their location.
 Make a map of the fields on your farm and the access roads with their proper and better-known names.
-Keep a copy of this map in your office and home, give a copy to your local rescue office, and post one near phones.
+Keep a copy of this map in your office and home, give a copy to your local rescue office, and post one near phones and in central gathering areas.

 A facility map should show all buildings, fixed equipment and utility shut off points.
 Put a distance scale and compass on the map.
 Label and name the buildings on the map and note their contents, such as chemical storage or equipment.
 Show loading tanks, fixed equipment, wells, and sewer lines.
 Point out where electricity, water, and gas may be turned off.
 Keep this map with the field map.